gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 The implementation *must* make use of the dependency resolution engine, and refactor the resolution engine where required:

+- Wire in resolution to Java compilation
+    - Change the `JavaLanguagePlugin.Java` transformation to set the `classpath` to a `FileCollection` implementation that will perform the dependency resolution.
+    - Ignore the existing `JavaSourceSet.classpath` property.
+It is used by the legacy Java plugin but is empty for the source sets created by rules.
-- Entry point should be `ArtifactDependencyResolver`.
+- Entry point to resolution should be `ArtifactDependencyResolver`.
+    - This is a build scoped service.
-    - Extract a minimal interface out of `ConfigurationInternal` that does not extend `Configuration` and change `ArtifactDependencyResolver` to accept this instead of `ConfigurationInternal`.
+    - Extract some interface out of `ConfigurationInternal` that does not extend `Configuration` and change `ArtifactDependencyResolver` to accept this instead of `ConfigurationInternal`.
+Change `ConfigurationInternal` to extend this or create an adapter from `ConfigurationInternal` to this new type.
-    - Pass in an implementation that represents the consuming Java library.
-Can start with no dependencies.
+    - Pass in an implementation that represents the consuming Java source set.
+Can ignore dependencies at this stage.

-- TBD
+    - Can pass in an empty set of repositories for this feature.
+- Create the resolve meta-data for the consuming library
+    - `DependencyGraphBuilder` currently converts parts of `ConfigurationInternal` into resolve meta-data using a `ModuleToComponentResolver`.
+      Change the signature of this resolver so that it accepts the type introduced above, rather than a `ModuleInternal` and set of `ConfigurationInternal` instances.
+    - Use some composite converter that can build a `ComponentResolveMetaData` for the consuming Java library.
+      Should be able to make use of `DefaultLocalComponentMetaData` to assemble this.
+    - For now, don't attach any dependencies or artifacts to the resolve meta-data.
+It should be possible at this point to perform the resolve (but receive an empty result).
+- Provide a way to resolve project dependencies
+    - Introduce a new subtype of `ComponentSelector` to represent a library selector.
+    - For each dependency declared by the source set include a library selector in the component resolve meta-data.
+    - Add a library resolver that implements `DependencyToComponentIdResolver` and `ComponentMetaDataResolver`.
+This would be used where `ProjectDependencyResolver` currently is used (can also use this as an example).
+Can include both resolvers in the chain created by `DefaultDependencyResolver`, so don't need to make this configurable.
+    - Library resolver should close the `components` for the target project, then select a matching component.
+Fail as described above if no match.
+      Can return empty meta-data for the matching component for this story.

 ## Story: API of required libraries is made available when Java source set is compiled